This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-How long do rechargeable walkie talkies actually last on a single charge?
+How far do kids walkie talkies actually work in a neighborhood?

 Sharing is caring!